 Charlotte has dealt with numerous public and private law claims involving the alleged misuse of private information, challenges to the disclosure of information by public bodies and breaches of the Data Protection Act.
 Charlotte has particular expertise in cases where human rights (most notably the Article 8 right to privacy) intersect with data protection issues.

 Examples of recent cases:

-R (CL) v Chief Constable of Greater Manchester Police (Admin Court, ongoing): challenge to the retention by the police of a crime report relating to “sexting” by a 14 year old child.
+R (CL) v Chief Constable of Greater Manchester Police EWHC 3333 (Admin): challenge to the retention by the police of a crime reports relating to “sexting” by a 14 year old child.

 Brown v (1) Chief Constable of Greater Manchester Police (2) Commissioner of Police of the Metropolis (Central London County Court, 2016): claim for misuse of private information, breach of the Data Protection Act and misfeasance in public office arising out of disclosures made between two policing bodies of private travel information relating to the Claimant.

 R (XX) v Chief Constable of South Yorkshire Police EWHC 4106 (Admin): judicial review brought by a convicted sex offender challenging the legality of a scheme providing for the collection, retention and disclosure of information relating to his offending history